-Digital signal processing is a key technology that is powering many of today's fastest growing electronics markets.
+Digital signal processing and digital signal control are key technologies in many of today's fastest growing electronics markets.
 Digital signal processors (DSPs) are specialized high-speed processors that are optimized for performing repetitive arithmetic calculations on an array of data.
 DSPs provide the foundation supporting a vast majority of today's electronic products that are smart and connected and enable sensing and wireless communications capabilities (e.g. LTE and 5G baseband processing, computer vision, deep neural network, sound processing and analytics).